 The use of LIBOR came under pressure following manipulation allegations in 2012.
 Despite increased regulation and other corrective actions since that time, concerns have arisen regarding its viability as a benchmark due largely to reduced activity in the financial markets that it measures.
-In 2017, the U.K. Financial Conduct Authority announced that it will no longer encourage nor require banks to submit rates for the calculation of LIBOR after 2021.
-Such announcement indicates that the continuation of LIBOR cannot be guaranteed after 2021.
+In 2017, the U.K. Financial Conduct Authority ("FCA") announced that it will no longer encourage nor require banks to submit rates for the calculation of LIBOR after 2021.
+The FCA and LIBOR's administrator, ICE Benchmark Administration ("IBA"), have announced that most LIBOR rates will no longer be published after the end of 2021 and a majority of U.S. dollar LIBOR rates will no longer by published after June 30, 2023.
+It is possible that the FCA may compel the IBA to publish a subset of LIBOR settings after these dates on a "synthetic" basis, but any such publications would be considered non-representative of the underlying market.
 It is unclear whether LIBOR will continue to exist in its current or a modified form.
 Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.
 Based on the recommendations of the New York Federal Reserve's Alternative Reference Rate Committee (comprised of major derivative market participants and their regulators), the U.S. Federal Reserve began publishing a Secured Overnight Funding Rate ("SOFR") that is intended to replace U.S. Dollar LIBOR.
 Proposals for alternative reference rates for other currencies have also been announced or have already begun publication, such as SONIA in the United Kingdom.